Access control lists (ACLs) in Azure Data Lake Storage Gen2

 my-container, then the root directory is named

 The Azure Storage REST API does contain an operation named Set Container ACL, but that operation cannot be used to set the ACL of a container or the root directory of a container.
 Instead, that operation is used to indicate whether blobs in a container may be accessed with an anonymous request.
 We recommend requiring authorization for all requests to blob data.
-For more information, see Overview: Remediating anonymous public read access for blob data.
+For more information, see Overview: Remediating anonymous read access for blob data.

 Where can I learn more about POSIX access control model?